Minneapolis Police Department: Racial discrimination

 Data from 2021 showed that MPD stopped Black drivers for minor traffic violations at nine times the rate of white drivers, and searched Black drivers at 29 times the rate of white drivers.

 Officers killed in the line of duty

-Fifty-two officers and three dogs have been killed in the line of duty while working for the MPD.
+Fifty officers and three dogs have been killed in the line of duty while working for the MPD.
 The first officer to be killed in the line of duty was killed by gunfire in 1884.
-The most recent death in the line of duty was in 2009.
-The list below shows the known ways MPD officers were killed.
+The most recent death in the line of duty was in 2024 when Officer Jamal Mitchell was shot to death while responding to a shooting.
+From 1906 to 2009 an officer died in the line of duty every 7 years or less.
+The list below shows the known ways MPD officers died in the line of duty.